dimagi/commcare-hq/corehq/apps/userreports/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 When configuring a report within a module, you can filter a date field
-by the ‘CustomMonthFilter’.
+by the ‘CustomMonthFilter'.
 The choice includes the following options: -
 Start of Month (a number between 1 and 28) - Period (a number between 0
 and n with 0 representing the current month).

-Each custom calendar month will be “Start of the Month” to (“Start of
+Each custom calendar month will be "Start of the Month" to ("Start of
-the Month” - 1).
+the Month" - 1).
 For example, if the start of the month is set to 21,
 then the period will be the 21th of the month -> 20th of the next month.

 Examples: Assume it was May 15: Period 0, day 21, you would sync April